Fengyixin-research/Self-consistent-analysis-code/README.md

 # Self-consistent-analysis-code
-A full example to conduct self-consistent-analysis with MATLAB， written by Fengyixin.
+A full example to conduct self-consistent-analysis with MATLAB， written by Feng yixin.